-Restricted assets - Zions Bank requires a minimum balance of \$100,000 as of December 31, 2018 and 2017, related to a line of credit (Note 9).
+Restricted cash - Zions Bank required a minimum balance of \$100,000 as of December 31, 2019 and 2018, related to a line of credit (Note 10).
 This balance is included in cash and cash equivalents.

 Investment securities - Investment securities are classified into one of three categories: (1) held-to-maturity, (2) available-for-sale, or (3) trading.
-The Company had no trading securities or held-to-maturity securities as of December 31, 2018 and 2017.
+The Company had no trading securities or held-to-maturity securities as of December 31, 2019 and 2018.
 Investment securities are categorized as held-to-maturity when the Company has the positive intent and ability to hold those securities to maturity.
 Securities that are held-to-maturity are stated at cost and adjusted for amortization of premiums and accretion of discounts, which are recognized as adjustments to interest income.

 Investment securities categorized as available-for-sale are generally held for investment purposes (to maturity), although unanticipated future events may result in the sale of some securities.
 Available-for-sale securities are recorded at estimated fair value, with the net unrealized gain or loss included in comprehensive income, net of the related tax effect.
 Realized gains or losses on dispositions are based on the net proceeds and the adjusted carrying amount of securities sold, using the specific identification method.
-Amortization of premiums and accretion of discounts are recognized in interest income over the period to maturity.
+Amortizations of premiums are recognized in interest income over the period to call date.
+Accretions of discounts are recognized in interest income over the period to maturity.